 We work to make financial services meet the needs of the world's poor

 CGAP is a global partnership of more than 30 leading development organizations that works to advance the lives of poor people, especially women, through financial inclusion.
 Using action-oriented research, we test, learn and share knowledge intended to help build inclusive and responsible financial systems that enable poor people to capture economic opportunities, access essential services, and build resilience, including in the context of climate change.
-We research and experiment to achieve proof of concept and extract lessons that can be built to scale by our partners, who apply our insights in the marketplace and take them to scale.
+We research and experiment to establish proofs of concept and extract actionable insights that help our partners implement solutions in the marketplace and take them to scale.
 In short, we influence through evidence.
 By doing so, we hope to advance broader development goals and contribute to more prosperous, equal, resilient, sustainable economies and societies.

 A growing body of financial inclusion research shows that when poor people have better opportunities for how to manage their money, over time their income and consumption improve.
 In Kenya, women-headed households with access to mobile money services increased their savings by more than a fifth.
 In Malawi, farmers with earnings deposited into a savings account spent 13 percent more on farm equipment and their crop values rose by 15 percent.
 The evidence is building that financial inclusion is a key enabler for reducing poverty, and for achieving the United Nations’ Sustainable Development Goals of improved education, better health, food security, access to clean water and more.